WukLab/LegoOS/README.md

 #### QPN

 This subsection tries to explain several Kconfig options related to QP.
 You don't need to tune any configurations of this subsection for a default run.
-If a default setting does not work, please create a Github issue with detailed error message.
+If a default setting does not work, please create a Github issue with detailed error message (especially dmesg from linux kernel modules).

 The number of QPs between each pair of machine is controlled by: `CONFIG_FIT_NR_QPS_PER_PAIR`.
 The default is 12, which is the number of CPU cores (one NUMA socket) we have in our platform.